-Although we only give the dobutamine (exercise part) for a maximum of 15 minutes, the whole process can take up to an hour.
+The length of time that someone can pedal for will vary between individuals.
+We look for your heart rate to increase to an age related target, but one person's heart rate may increase faster than someone else's.
+The maximum time is 16 minutes but will often be less than this.
+Although we only expect you to exercise for maximum of 16 minutes, the whole process can take up to an hour.
 Once the test is completed, you will be taken to the waiting area for 30 minutes to allow for full recovery.
-Once we are satisfied, you will be allowed to go home.
+Once we are satisfied that you are feeling fine, you will be allowed to go home.

 The effect of the test should have worn off by the time you leave.
 We still advise you to avoid driving after the test and arrange for someone to take you home.
-This is because the medication we use may impair your ability to drive.
+This is because if we need to give you the medication called Atropine it may impair your ability to drive.
 You may feel tired for the rest of the day, so you are advised to takes things easy.